- Catering Creative Edge Parties

 Search our directory

-Much like Italo Zucchelli’s design for its men’s collection and Francisco Costa’s creations for women, Calvin Klein Collection’s exclusive bash last Thursday was marked by a crisp, angular aesthetic.
+NEW YORK Much like Italo Zucchelli’s design for its men’s collection and Francisco Costa’s creations for women, Calvin Klein Collection’s exclusive bash last Thursday was marked by a crisp, angular aesthetic.
 Hosted by Zucchelli and Costa at 15 Little West 12th Street in the meatpacking district, the event capped Fashion Week’s February run and, with about 300 guests, was easily the week's largest party.

 Starting at 9 p.m., guests like Ryan Phillippe, Naomi Watts, Kellan Lutz, Helena Christensen, and '90s supermodels Kristen McMenamy, Stella Tennant, and Kirsty Hume—all of whom returned to the Calvin Klein catwalk just hours earlier—filled the second-floor studio of a building once owned by late event designer Robert Isabell.
 To transform the raw and cavernous 12,000-square-foot space into an inviting and cozy retreat, Calvin Klein Inc.’s in-house event team added freestanding fireplaces and an abundance of white lounge furniture.